gtforge/bluepill-gearman/README.md

   * queue: default queue is 'check_results'
   * key: provide a key for encryption (minimum 8 bytes)
   * encryption: default to false, set to true to enable - must provide a key
-  * every: how often the send_gearman will send the passive check (default to 1.minute)

 add :notify_on => :unmonitored to make bluepill send notification when unmonitored